ELEX II: Development

 Piranha Bytes used their proprietary Genome Engine.
-THQ Nordic released ELEX 2 for PlayStation 4 and 5, Xbox One and Series X/S, and Windows on March 1, 2022.
+THQ Nordic released ELEX II for PlayStation 4 and 5, Xbox One and Series X/S, and Windows on March 1, 2022.

 Reception

-ELEX 2 received mixed reviews on Metacritic.
-Rock Paper Shotgun said it is "clunky and janky, but compelling".
+ELEX II received mixed reviews on Metacritic.
+Rock Paper Shotgun found the game "clunky and janky, but compelling".
 Comparing it to the Gothic and Risen series, they said that Piranha Bytes was still making games with the same issues.
 They found this forgivable but disliked how unappealing and mean-spirited they found all the characters, including the protagonist.
-IGN said Elex 2 seems stuck in the mid-2000s and ignores all innovations made since Gothic 3.
+IGN said ELEX II seems stuck in the mid-2000s and ignores all innovations made since Gothic 3.
 They also criticized some of the dialogue as sounding like "a schlocky B-movie" and said the combat is "clunky, imprecise, and annoying".
-RPGSite called it "a poorly implemented retread" and said they could not recommend ELEX 2 to anyone but "the most ardent die-hard fans of ELEX".
+RPGSite called it "a poorly implemented retread" and said they could not recommend ELEX II to anyone but "the most ardent die-hard fans of ELEX".
 RPGFan wrote, "Elex II can be entertaining in all the wrong ways, but as a sequel, it's just more of the same."

-ELEX 2 was among the top three best-selling games that were released in 2022 at GOG.com.
+ELEX II was among the top three best-selling games that were released in 2022 at GOG.com.